 Time is nearing for sports biggest extravaganza- 2020 Tokyo Olympics and hopes will be high from the Indian athletes.
-Lot of things have changes since 2016 Olympics as Indian government has given more opportunities and platform to the sports stars including Khelo India School Games for budding stars.
-The country has started producing champions in a field they were not known for like Gymnastics and Athletics.
+Lot of things have changed since 2016 Olympics as Indian government has given more opportunities and platform to the sports stars including Khelo India School Games for budding stars.
+The country has started producing champions in a field, they were not known for, like Gymnastics and Athletics.
 We bring you a list of five Indian athletes who are biggest contenders for Gold at Tokyo Olympics.

 5- Neeraj Chopra

 Chopra is allready one of the greatest javelin thrower in the history of India with gold in Asian games, Commonwealth games and Asian athletics championship.
 He was biggest hope for a gold after he broke his own national record with a throw of 88.06m but an elbow injury sidelined him from the action.

 If we talk about his national record breaking throw, it could easily have fetched him a bronze at 2016 Rio Olympics.
 The junior world record holder is currently undergoing physical therapy to strengthen his shoulders.
 The time he spent off the field could have paid dividends and he would have touched the 90 mark.

 Thomas Rohler(90.30 in 2016 Olympics) and Johannes Vetter(2017 world champion) of Germany will pose serious challenge for him.
 If he manages to return to action and get back to his previous form, one can expect a medal from him, even a gold.

 4- PV Sindhu